-Condition: We conducted, with the assistance of a consultant, a review of OIT's IT general controls over key financial-related applications.
-This review noted the following deficiencies in OIT's IT general controls:
+Condition: We conducted, with the assistance of a consultant, a review of OIT's IT general controls over key financial-related applications.9 This review noted the following deficiencies in OIT's IT general controls:10

 - The current change management policy provided by OIT management did not specifically address (1) details on the Change Advisory Board (CAB) approval process that our prior review noted as having been added to the policy and (2) how end-user testing should be documented.
 OIT management indicated that they are working on an updated change management policy, which will address the CAB approval process and documentation of end-user testing.
 Additionally, the policy did not clearly identify the level of approvals required for the different types of changes that are migrated to production.
 As noted in prior reviews, the procedure was still inconsistently applied when performing change requests for in-scope applications.
 Change requests sampled by us were not consistently supported by documented end-user testing, including detailed testing procedures, and identification that testing was completed.
 Also, for sampled change requests, the service tickets did not consistently document required approvals, including evidence of review and approval by the CAB. - OIT did not properly segregate duties in the following cases: - 1.
 Three OIT programmers had development rights to Basis2 as well as database administrator access rights. - 2.
-Four OIT employees had database administrator access as well as systems administrator access within FAMIS and ADPICS.
+Four OIT employees had database administrator access as well as systems administrator access within FAMIS and ADPICS. - 3.
+Two OIT employees had database administrator access as well as systems administrator access within Basis 2.